 139. The number on the little cape house where I grew up.
 Modest by all means on the outside, but inside was filled with music, creativity, Italian food and stories.
 Our younger years were lean… something my brothers and I only realized and appreciated as adults and raising children of our own.
 Yet as kids, somehow we felt like we had it all.
 Our parents never shared their burdens with us and made it look so easy.
-Even after 55 years, they still make it look easy!
+Even after nearly 60 years, they still made it look easy!
 Simplicity.
 Thoughtfulness.
 Attention to detail.
 Love.
 Leftovers.
 These were always in abundance in that little cape house.

 I earned a degree in graphic design from the Rhode Island School of Design, and it was there that I learned that it is truly “in the details that the angels and the devils dwell.”
 We pushed the boundaries of typography while simultaneously hand drawing the classics with a rapidograph and bristol board.
 Be creative but understand and appreciate your foundation.
-Since those Suzie-Q fueled sleepless nights, I have worked at several small and large design firms, and for the twenty years have enjoyed a successful freelance career in graphic design, remembering always to mind the details.
+Since those Suzie-Q fueled sleepless nights, I have worked at several small and large design firms, and for twenty years have enjoyed a successful freelance career in graphic design, remembering always to mind the details.

 After several moves with the military, my husband, Matt and my three girls, Bailey, Meghan and Colleen, settled down into our “someday house” that we had always dreamed of.
 New (very old) house, new friends, new schools, new jobs, new beginnings, and a chance to really start with a blank canvas.
 For me, it has been about getting back to my roots and doing what makes me most happy… creating with purpose, telling a story, and sharing my talents to bring joy to others.